code-jugglers/brain-games-rust/README.md

 ```

 Then open point a local server to www and play right away or train first.
-The wasm specific code is in "lib" and the standard rust program starts in "main" (will be updated soon to play and train)
+The wasm specific code is in "lib" and the standard rust program starts in "main" (will be updated soon to play and train).

+## NOTE
+currently only works in chrome or chromium since I am using the "module" type of web worker.
+Will work fine in others with some bundling.

 ## Explanation: